-It’s the final stretch before the all important pay day, and most of us are already dreaming about what we’ll do once we receive the only SMS we appreciate: Salary has been credited into your account.
+It’s almost the last day of March 2021, and hopefully you’ve already received the only positive SMS on your phone: Salary has been credited into your account.
 Now, obviously we all have rent, bills and payments to make but after that, we deserve a treat.

 Alici, Bluewaters, Dubai Marina, daily noon to 3.30pm and 7pm to 11.30pm.
 Tel: (04) 2752577. alici.com

 Chef Izu’s Gaia is beautiful.
-With its muted colour palette of smooth concrete greys, white painted woods and cream walls, warmed by perfect lighting and brought to life by the whiff of fresh seafood, Gaia is arguably the most attractive new restaurant in town.
+With its muted colour palette of smooth concrete greys, white painted woods and cream walls, warmed by perfect lighting and brought to life by the whiff of fresh seafood, Gaia is arguably one the most attractive restaurants in town, made even more so by its new alfresco terrace.
 The Greek menu is varied, with dishes ranging from lobster spaghetti to baby goat.
 You know a restaurant is a winner when even the bread basket is mouthwatering.